ArturoTarinVillaescusa/kafkadockerworkshop/README.md

 ## 1 Document objective

  Following the steps of this workshop will give you a full Kafka cluster lab to run in your laptop.
- This is the architecture that you may expect to have:
+ This is the architecture that you may expect to have built and tested after you have completed them:

 ![alt text](imagenes/multi-dc-setup.png "Arquitectura recomendada")

+ Let's go for it!

 ## 2 Hardware Requirements